Magnetic Polarisability of Octet Baryons via Lattice QCD: Constituent Quark Model

 where charge and quark-counting factors are explicit.
 Then

-We approximate the doubly and singly represented strange-quark distribution radii to be that of the light quark at the heaviest PACS-CS quark mass where the light quark mass is similar to that of the strange quark as seen in ~\autoref{tab:quarkmodelimplementation:latticequarkmasses}.
+We approximate the doubly and singly represented strange-quark distribution radii to be that of the light-quark at the heaviest PACS-CS quark mass where the light quark mass is similar to that of the strange quark as seen in ~\autoref{tab:quarkmodelimplementation:latticequarkmasses}.

-With the octet and decuplet baryon masses, constituent quark masses, magnetic moments, and quark flavour distribution radii parameterised as a function of $m_\pi^2$, we are now able to present values for the magnetic polarisability as predicted by the constituent quark model as illustrated in \autoref{fig:quarkmodel:polarisabilitypredictions}.
-We note that the predicted magnitudes of the proton and neutron magnetic polarisabilities are somewhat larger than expected from experimental measurements.
+With the octet and decuplet baryon masses, constituent quark masses, magnetic moments, and quark flavor distribution radii parameterized as a function of $m_\pi^2$, we are now able to present values for the magnetic polarizability as predicted by the constituent quark model as illustrated in \autoref{fig:quarkmodel:polarisabilitypredictions}.
+We note that the predicted magnitudes of the proton and neutron magnetic polarizabilities are somewhat larger than expected from experimental measurements.
 While we will address this issue in the following, the trends of the model are worthy of discussion.

 First, we note the quark model predicts qualitatively different values for the negatively charged baryons.
-Their polarisabilities are predicted to be opposite in sign and much smaller in magnitude.
+Their polarizabilities are predicted to be opposite in sign and much smaller in magnitude.
 Recalling Eq.~\ref{eqn:quarkmodel:polarisability} with the transition magnetic moment written explicitly in terms of quark moments using equation Eq.~\ref{eqn:QCD:transitionmoment}